Dineshs91/alphabet-frequency/README.md

 USAGE: python freq.py -n -p [filename with exact path]
 HELP: python freq.py -h

-By default the program looks for alphabets.
+By default the program looks for alphabets(Both lower and upper case).
 It also supports numbers and symbols

+-u  Only upper case letters
+-l  Only lower case letters
 -n  Numbers
 -p  Punctuation(Symbols)
+-a  Alphabets(upper and lower) Numbers and Punctuation